 4.)
 Marine Corps

-The marines are specialists in amphibious operations and their primary responsibility is to provide a route to attack the enemy from any direction by capturing and controlling beachheads.
-The Marines were officially established by the Continental Congress in November 1775 as a landing force for the U.S. Navy, but in recent years, their operations have expanded to ground-combat as well.
-The Marine Corps is mostly self-sufficient with their own airpower, but they use the Navy for administrative, logistical, and medical support.
+The Marines are specialists in amphibious operations.
+Their primary responsibility is to provide a route to attack the enemy from any direction by capturing and controlling beachheads.
+The Marines were established in November 1775 as a landing force for the U.S. Navy.
+In recent years, their operations have expanded to ground combat.
+The Marine Corps is mostly self-sufficient with their own airpower but uses the Navy for administrative, logistical, and medical support.

 5.)
 Coast Guard